 - Current students

-- Training and computer orientation support materials on the IMS website
+- Training and computer orientation support materials on the IT website

 - Computer login support and connecting personal devices to Unitec systems

-Note: IMS Help Desk do not currently provide support for training in specialist; software advice on purchases of computers, software and consumables; or IT support on personal devices and software.
+Please note our IT Help Desk does not provide support for training in specialist software; advice on purchases of computers; software and consumables; or IT support on personal devices and software.

 All Unitec students have access to a range of computers, more commonly found in our library commons and social commons areas, across both campuses.
-For more information about opening hours, please click here.
+For more information about the Library opening hours, visit the Lirbary hours page on their website.

 Microsoft Online Help